ottojaa/Jukebox/README.md

 ## Use without an account to create a playlist quickly

 Despite utilizing Firebase Realtime DB for saving playlists and videos, this is completely optional and those who merely wish to create a playlist on the fly may do so.
+If you create a playlist without creating an account, the playlist will not be saved anywhere.
+Link for the website, I suggest using Chrome: https://users.metropolia.fi/~ottojaa/angular-jukebox/

 ## User account and realtime DB

 Uses your account for the sole purpose of saving the users' playlist data on the cloud.

-## Mobile?
-TBD
+## Mobile

-Might get on this once (if) I figure how to force youtube to play on background with browsers, or do a quick Ionic / Cordova conversion and make an app for it.
-Currently not planned
+Developing a mobile version is plausible, if I can circumvent the youtube Data API stopping as soon as the user hits lockscreen.
+Not currently planned.

 ## Feedback